althack/dockerfiles/README.md

 ## Template accessor package

-You can install the template accessor package in another repo without publishing to PyPI.
+You can install the template accessor package in another repo without publishing it to PyPI.

 Install from GitHub: